LOADING ...

 And Sir Robert, deep-read in old wines.

-Or he would muster the heads of the clan,
+Or else he muster the heads of the clan,

 And once more, in claret, try was the man.